DimiDimov/INFO-445-database-management/README.md

-# INFO445 MS Drinks App
+# INFO445 Rocket League Database App
 Implemented using Microsoft SQL Server, express.js, and JQuery.
-Keeps track of the drinks in the Fridge.

 To get this up and running follow these steps: